Driving Tests for Teens

 Teenage drivers should spend as much time as they need driving exclusively on quiet roads to get a feel for braking distance and maintaining lane position.
 Once drivers feel comfortable controlling the car, they can move up to heavier trafficked roads with speed limits of 35-45 MPH.

-Practice Highway Driving When Traffic is Light
+Practice on a Highway When Traffic is Light

 You don't want to hop on the interstate right away.
 Finding small highways with speed limits of 55 MPH in your area is a better strategy.
 Parents and/or teachers of teen drivers should find lightly trafficked spots where drivers can learn to merge and change lanes safely.